curtislow777/eminem_Web/README.md

 # Your Project's Name

-My project is about an music artist called m&m.
+My project is about an music artist called Eminem.
 I created this website as I am a fan of his music and would like to share more about him and his music with other listeners.
 I feel inspired after learning about his story from how he was an underclass and minority in rap and his struggles in life.